cdb84/project-name/README.md

 ## Usage
 ### Server
-`python heathen.py [port] [-ssl]`
+`python heathen.py [-port PORT] [-crt Certificate Path] [-key Keyfile Path]`

-Note that SSL functionality is not yet confirmed to work properly (or even safely.)
+Note that SSL functionality is not confirmed to work safely.

 ### Browser
-Simply navigate to the webserver's address, and enter the URL of an executable.
+Simply navigate to the webserver's address, and enter the URL of an executable or .hea file.
 That's all!

 ### Example files